7 Regular Household Routines That Save Us Time and Money

 Life is busy, and we all have a lot on our minds.
 Routines reduce some of the brain load.
-Here are seven household routines that save you money.
+Here are seven household routines that save us time and money.

 Routines are powerful.